learning-zone/css-basics/notes/css.md

 ----

-### How is responsive design different from adaptive design?
+### Q. How is responsive design different from adaptive design?

 Both responsive and adaptive design attempt to optimize the user experience across different devices, adjusting for different viewport sizes, resolutions, usage contexts, control mechanisms, and so on.